cdoorenweerd/Manuals/BAMM.md

 write.table(tiplist, "taxonlist.txt")
 ```

 Open this list in Excel and separate the data using double quotes as separator, define the sampled percentages per clade as described in the manual and save as a tab-delimited text file.
 Make sure this text file has Linux style line breaks!
-Define the name